neon-x-hub/segmon/README.md

 # **Segmon** 🗃️

-*A lightweight, segmented JSON database with custom IDs, dual-size limits, and flexible filtering and pagination.*
+*A lightweight, high performance segmented JSON database with custom IDs, dual-size limits, and flexible filtering and pagination.*

 Perfect for:
 ✅ **Small to medium projects** needing structured storage